-(b) (a) Except as stated below, a A judge may consult with court personnel whose function is to aid the judge in carrying out the judge's adjudicative responsibilities or with other judges.
-A judge shall not engage in discussions about a case with a judge who has previously been disqualified from hearing that matter; likewise, a judge who knows\ he or she is or would be disqualified from hearing a case shall not discuss that matter with the judge assigned to the case.
+(a) Except as stated below, a judge may consult with other judges.
+A judge presiding over a case shall not engage in discussions about that case with a judge who has previously been disqualified from hearing that case; likewise, a judge who knows he or she is or would be disqualified from hearing a case shall not discuss that matter with the judge assigned to the case.
 A judge also shall not engage in discussions with a judge who may participate in appellate review of the matter, nor shall a judge who may participate in appellate review of a matter engage in discussions with the judge presiding over the case.

-A judge may consult with court personnel or others authorized by law,\ so long as the communication relates to that person's duty to aid the judge in carrying out the judge's adjudicative responsibilities.
+A judge may consult with court personnel or others authorized by law, as long as the communication relates to that person's duty to aid the judge in carrying out the judge's adjudicative responsibilities.

-In any discussion with judges or court personnel, the judge shall make reasonable efforts to avoid receiving factual information that is not part of the record or an evaluation of that factual information.
+In any discussion with judges or court personnel, a judge shall make reasonable efforts to avoid receiving factual information that is not part of the record or an evaluation of that factual information.
 In such consultations, the judge shall not abrogate the responsibility personally to decide the matter.